ronnevinkx/lireddit/README.md

 ## TODO

--   BUG: cannot create post (when logged in) because cookie isn't send to graphql (in apolloClient.ts)
--   BUG: keeping login state? (same as above presumably)
 -   Install Husky with eslint, prettier and conventional commit check, changelog generation...
 -   Deploy to GCP
 -   when creating user, email not available on server, but works locally
--   update cache after posting a post
--   Upgrade all packages (one by one) and see what happens

 ## Notes

 -   This project is SSR because of authentication.
-For SSG (without authentication) see project **apollo-nextjs-typescript**.
+For SSG (without authentication) see project [apollo-nextjs-typescript](https://github.com/ronnevinkx/apollo-nextjs-typescript)
 -   Make sure GraphQL version works with TypeGraphQL (15.8.0, not 16).
 -   Should logged out user be able to vote?
 -   Branch `apollo` created for Apollo Client (starting at 13:03:00)